Airport security: Description

 Large numbers of people pass through airports every day.
 This presents potential targets for terrorism and other forms of crime because of the number of people located in one place.
 Similarly, the high concentration of people on large airliners increases the potentially high death rate with attacks on aircraft, and the ability to use a hijacked airplane as a lethal weapon may provide an alluring target for terrorism (such as during the September 11 attacks).

 Airport security attempts to prevent any threats or potentially dangerous situations from arising or entering the country.
 If airport security does succeed then the chances of any dangerous situation, illegal items or threats entering into an aircraft, country or airport are greatly reduced.
-As such, airport security serves several purposes: To protect the airport and country from any threatening events, to reassure the traveling public that they are safe and to protect the country and their people.
+As such, airport security serves several purposes: to protect the airport and country from any threatening events, to reassure the traveling public that they are safe and to protect the country and their people.

+Travellers are prohibited to pass the security checkpoint with liquids, including water, that are over 100 mL.
+This is due to the risk of liquid explosives such as nitroglycerin which is colourless and indistinguishable from water.
+It is undetectable with the security X-ray and would pose great threat if brought on board.

 Monte R. Belger of the U.S. Federal Aviation Administration notes "The goal of aviation security is to prevent harm to aircraft, passengers, and crew, as well as support national security and counter-terrorism policy."